Arnold-n/Covid-CO2/README.md

 ## Project overview

 There is a detailed illustrated building guide, and pre-built firmware images and 3D print files are provided.
 The only necessary software effort is to flash an initial Tasmota image to an ESP8266 board.
 There are different firmware versions depending on the CO2 sensor:
-- Winsen MH-Z19B sensor with automatic baseline calibration off
+- Winsen MH-Z19B sensor with automatic baseline calibration off (manual calibration needed at least weekly!)
 - Winsen MH-Z19B sensor with automatic baseline calibration on
 - SenseAir S8 sensor
 - Sensirion SCD30 sensor